Agomelatine (pronounced a-go-mel-a-tin)

 handy whilst taking any medications.

-are usually performed at the start of treatment and following a dose increase to 50mg and then periodically after around 3,
+before the start of treatment and before a dose increase to 50mg (dose should only

-6, 12 and 24 weeks.
+for you.
 VALDOXAN may sometimes affect the results of these blood tests.
-If you have increased levels of liver

 Talk to your doctor about how much alcohol you drink.